muditgarg48/gesture_based_device_control/README.md

 #### scripts/commandline_functions.py

 The _commandline_functions.py_ python file only contains some functions that help other scripts during their execution in the command line.

+#### scripts/dataset_functions.py

+The _dataset_functions.py_ python scripts contain all the necessary functions required for various actions related to the datasets stored in this project for training the models.
+The script runs in an infinite loop to ask for which function you want to perform by a switch case till you stop it.
+These include:

+* Print the dataset details which include:
+    - The gestures included
+    - The number of video folders present in the dataset available to train

+* Add onto the already present dataset and if not present, create one
+* Completely clean and erase the _training_action_data_ folder with _data_ folder

 #### scripts/gesture_functions.py